Russia goes Wild again for second gold

 The silver and bronze behind Dujmovits went to German pair Anke Karstens and Amelie Kober, the latter winning the "small" final despite riding in a splint after breaking her elbow on Wednesday.

-The Extreme Park programme ended as it had started with a big crowd watching qualification rounds, bathed in bright sunshine under picture-perfect blue skies.
+The Extreme Park program ended as it had started with a big crowd watching qualification rounds, bathed in bright sunshine under picture-perfect blue skies.

 Both world champions, Slovenia's Rok Marguc and Ekaterina Tudegesheva of Russia, went out in the last 16, as did the women's parallel giant slalom champion in Sochi, Swiss Patrizia Kummer.